Dorakhris/Dorakhris/README.md

 ### Forensic Investigation of a Spear-Phishing & Data Exfiltration Incident
 I was brought in as the lead forensic investigator for a high-stakes incident at M57dotBIZ.
 A confidential file containing employee PII and salaries was leaked, and the source was traced to the CFO's computer.
 The situation was tense, as the CFO, Jean Jones, claimed she sent the file at the request of the President, Alison Smith, who adamantly denied it.
-My task was to use digital evidence to cut through the conflicting stories, establish a definitive chain of events, and find the digital truth.
+My task was to use digital evidence to cut through the conflicting stories, establish a definitive chain of events, and find the truth.
 By performing a deep analysis of email headers, I proved the message was a sophisticated spoof from an external attacker, resolving the internal dispute and identifying the true source of the breach.
 *   **Key Skills:** Digital Forensics, Email Forensics, Incident Response, FTK Imager, Social Engineering Analysis
 *   **[View the Full Forensic Report Here](https://github.com/Dorakhris/Spear-Phishing-Forensics-Case/blob/main/Spear-Phishing-Forensics-Case/README.md)**